soeaver/Pytorch_Mask_RCNN/README.md

-# PyTorch has no tf.crop_and_resize function, Million thanks to [longwc](https://github.com/longcw/RoIAlign.pytorch) ported it from tensorflow!
+# PyTorch has no [tf.crop_and_resize](https://www.tensorflow.org/api_docs/python/tf/image/crop_and_resize) function used for feature pyramid network, Million thanks to [longwc](https://github.com/longcw/RoIAlign.pytorch) ported it from tensorflow!
 # Notice: We have no time to continue this project, the model is converted and well performed; The data pipeline is 95% complete, for the training you may study well for the loss function. :)

 ### Download the [tf+keras model](https://github.com/matterport/Mask_RCNN/releases) and run `python convert_weights/convert_weights.py` or download the converted model at [Dropbox](uploading).